 The Inflation Expectation Survey is undertaken by STATIN on behalf of the Bank of Jamaica.
-The primary objective of the survey is to collect information from kev personnel business in establishments on their individual expectations as to the future movement of prices, interest rates, growth rates, foreign exchange and the level of wage/salary increases expected over specific time periods.
+The primary objective of the survey is to collect information from key personnel in business establishments on their individual expectations as to the future movement of prices, interest rates, growth rates, foreign exchange and the level of wage/salary increases expected over specific time periods.